DNibs/s-programming-language/README.md

 ## Overview

 This repository contains a Python interpreter for the minimalist programming language **S**, introduced in ECE66400.
-Language S is a register-machine–style language defined with only three primitive instructions:
+Language S is defined with only three primitive instructions:

 1. `variable = variable + 1`
 2. `variable = variable - 1` (floored at 0)
 3. `if variable != 0 goto L`

 All computations operate over natural numbers (no negatives).
-The distinguished output variable **`y`** always starts at 0.
+The output variable **`y`** always starts at 0.
 Programs may take multiple input variables (`x1`, `x2`, …).
 Additional temporary variables are created on demand and start at 0.
+Macros may be defined for convenient code reuse.
+Labels may be definied for convenient control.

-Note that this is only for educational purposes - not very useful for real-world applications.
+Note that this is only for educational purposes and likely not useful for real-world applications.

 ---